 A follow-up program is designed to verify the accuracy of the effects assessment and to determine the effectiveness of the measures implemented to mitigate the adverse effects of the project.
-Where there is uncertainty about effects outcomes, the proponent will show evidence of detailed follow-up and monitoring programs to identify change, and identify adaptive management measures that will be applied.

 Considerations for developing a follow-up program include:

-- whether the project will impact the physical environment, environmentally sensitive areas/VCs, or protected areas or areas under consideration for protection; - the nature of Indigenous and public concerns raised about the project; - suggestions from Indigenous groups regarding the design of and involvement in the follow-up programs and monitoring programs; - incorporation of Indigenous knowledge, where available; - the accuracy of predictions; - whether there is a question about the effectiveness of mitigation measures or the proponent proposes to use new or unproven techniques and technology; - the nature of cumulative environmental effects; - the nature, scale and complexity of the program; - a description of proposed engagement with Indigenous groups in the planning and implementation of follow-up and monitoring; and - identify, with supporting rationale, how long post closure water will need to be managed and monitored; and - whether there was limited scientific knowledge about the effects in the EA.
+- whether the project will impact environmentally sensitive areas/VCs or protected areas or areas under consideration for protection; - the nature of concerns raised about the project by Indigenous groups and the public; - suggestions from Indigenous groups regarding the design of, and their involvement in, follow-up and monitoring programs; - incorporation of Indigenous knowledge, where available; - the accuracy of predictions; - whether there is a question about the effectiveness of mitigation measures or the proponent proposes to use new or unproven techniques and technology; - the nature of cumulative environmental effects; - the nature, scale and complexity of the program; and - whether there was limited scientific knowledge about the effects in the EA.